davidchaves/fylo-dark-landing-page/README.md

 ## Features

-* 🎨 Focus on menu-list using the general sibling selector.
+* 🎨 Focus on menu-list
-* 📱 Mobile-first design workflow.
+* 📱 Responsive design with mobile-first workflow
-* 😎  I added and created modal Login form, TODO list app and social media login form.
 * 🧚‍♂️ A little bit of color customization and background.

 ## Author